-Progressive, for example, has a special pet injury coverage option for dogs and cats that will cover up to $1,000 in in veterinary bills.
+Progressive, for example, has a special pet injury coverage option for dogs and cats that will cover up to $1,000 in veterinary bills.
 It will also offer a $1,000 payout if your pet is killed.
 Progressive customers will see this coverage built into their collision coverage.
-The good news for Progressive policy holders is that this coverage option comes with all insurance policies that have collision coverage, at no extra cost.
+The good news for Progressive policyholders is that this coverage option comes with all insurance policies that have collision coverage, at no extra cost.

 Erie Insurance has a similar coverage option for pets.
-Erie will pay up to $500 in vet bills for your dog of cat if they are injured in an accident.
+Erie will pay up to $500 in vet bills for your dog or cat if they are injured in an accident.
 They will also pay out $1,000 if your dog or cat is killed in the accident.
-Erie, unlike Progressive, is only licensed to do business in 12 states, so first make sure if Erie sells insurance in your area before considering them for coverage.
+Erie, unlike Progressive, is only licensed to do business in 12 states, so first, make sure if Erie sells insurance in your area before considering them for coverage.

 Chubb, like Erie and Progressive, also offers pet injury coverage.
 Chubb, however, is the most generous, offering $2,000 for pets that are injured or killed in a car accident.
 This coverage is not included in their standard policy, however, so if you are a Chubb policyholder, you will have to talk to your insurance agent about adding this coverage.
 Similar to Erie, Chubb is only offered in a limited number of states.

 Additional Coverage Options For Pets

 If you want more comprehensive, all-encompassing coverage for your pet, consider buying a pet insurance policy.
 Pet insurance will cover your pet in all situations, not just car accidents.
 It will also cover animals apart from dogs and cats, which is more than most car insurance policies can say.
 The Progressive, Erie, and Chubb coverage options described above will only cover dogs and cats.